 - It's more reliable.
 Fixed broadband has much lower latency (that's less lag, if you're a gamer), making it better for things like games and video calls.

 - In most areas, it's faster than 4G.
 This particularly applies to busy urban areas, towns, and cities, and anywhere where fibre optic connections are available.
-The average broadband speed nationwide is 22.8Mb, quite a bit faster than the average 4G, and some providers can get you superfast speeds - up to 200Mb with Virgin Media's (www.virginmedia.co.uk) top-tier package, for instance.
+Some providers can even get you ultrafast speeds - in excess of 350Mb with Virgin Media's (www.virginmedia.co.uk) top-tier package, for instance.

 - Download limits are usually far higher than mobile broadband of the same price.
 Most providers even offer packages with unlimited downloads.
 Mobile broadband plans, however, almost always have restrictive usage caps with high costs when you exceed them.